shanesatoson/evcojs/README.md

 CloudEvents are based on the standard from: https://cloudevents.io/.

-The fields "subject", "type" and "data" are mandatory, and "source", "id" and "timestamp" are optional and will be filled automatically.
+The fields "subject", "type" and "data" are mandatory, and "source", "id" and "time" are optional and will be filled automatically.

 **"source"** can be defined globally by: